24seconds/rust-cli-pomodoro/README.md

 cargo install rust-cli-pomodoro
 ```

-### Using credential.json
+### Using configuration.json
-pomodoro support slack notification.
+pomodoro supports several configurations.
+- slack notification
+- discord notification
+- work time default value
+- break time default value

-To use it, you need to create `credential.json` file in somewhere in your local machine. `credential.json` supports two keys, `slack` and `discord`.
+To use it, you need to create json file, for exmplae `configuration.json` in somewhere in your local machine.
-The `slack` and `discord` value is json.
-It looks like this
+`Configuration.json` file looks like below.

 ```json
 {